HPCBio/Intro-to-ChIPseq/lessons/ChIPseeker_functional_analysis.md

 demonstrate a few using the Nanog sample only.
 We will also show how some of the functions can also support comparing across samples.

+## Some example simple visualizations

+Let's start with some simple summary visualization.

 ### Pie chart of genomic region annotation

+This plot gives overall categories, but it doesn't account for instances where a peak may belong to multiple groups.

 ```
 # Pie chart